Chapter One: Who KNows What Evil Kurks In The Hearts OF Men?

 He yanked back his arm and made ready to punch her again.
 She hit him with the electromagnetic pulse again, and blew him off his feet; he went flying backward through the air a good fifty feet, and went skidding on his metal hindquarters across the pavement another ten, yellow sparks bursting between his Exosuit, its segmented metal tentacles, and the pavement.

-Ravenkroft scrambled to his feet with the help of his tentacles, and rushed toward her, firing both his Disruptophazers; five of his shots missed because he fired in such a blind fury while running at her.
-Her force-field held through three shots.
+Ravenkroft scrambled to his feet with the help of his tentacles, and rushed toward her, firing both his Disruptophazers; five of his shots missed because he fired in such a blind fury.
+Her force-field held through three of the shots.
 Dizzy aimed her Disruptophazers at him and though she knew it was hopeless, fired on stun anyway—once from the left, two from the right.
 His force-field absorbed the first two shots, but the third one got through and hit the left arm of his Exosuit.
 Sparks flew.
 He cursed in frustration as that arm went limp at his side.
 He tried to use his right arm to move it; he could, but for the most part the left arm of his Exosuit remained immobile, heavy, and useless.
 Dizzy allowed herself a small smile; you savored the little victories, right?
 He continued to come at her, though; as soon as he got within punching range Dizzy raised her gauntleted fists and they engaged once more; he managed to hold her off one handed.
-The bastard knew how to fight, dammit.
-When in the hell had he had the time to take up martial arts training?
+Gods-dammit, the bastard sure knew how to fight.
+When the hell had he had the time to take up martial arts training?
 Between frakking mutations?

 He popped her in the face-plate with his left fist suddenly, his arm good as new.
 Dizzy staggered backwards, stunned for the moment, and he rocketed upward and away—all the Repulsivators in his suit, including both boots, now in working order again.